State visit: Mexico

 The president and the dignitary then inspect the guard, paying homage to the Mexican flag and the flag of the guest country along the way.
 The ceremony then ends and the two go into the palace to begin their bilateral meeting.
 The Campo Marte ceremony is similar in style to the palace ceremony with the main differences being a 21-gun salute, opening remarks, and the military parade being added to the program.
 The unit responsible currently for the 21-gun salute is the State Honors Artillery Battery, coming under the 1st Artillery Battalion (Separate) of the 1st Army Corps.

 Moldova

-The State Diplomatic Protocol (SDP) of the Ministry of Foreign Affairs and European Integration of Moldova organizes activities concerning state visits to the Moldovan capital of Chisinau.
+The State Diplomatic Protocol (SDP) of the Ministry of Foreign Affairs and European Integration of Moldova organizes activities concerning state visits to the Moldovan capital of Chișinău.
 All state arrival ceremonies take place at the Presidential Administration or the Presidential Palace, involving the Honor Guard Company and the Presidential Band.
 During the inspection, the foreign guest will greet the personnel of the company in the Romanian language (the dignitary will say buna ziua or "good morning" to which the soldiers will respond by saying salutari or "greetings").
 Foreign guests may also visit the Gagauz capital of Comrat.

+Morocco

+State visits to Morocco typically involve a reception by the king of Morocco, government officials and members of the royal family, as well as a state dinner offered by the king at the Royal Palace of Rabat.
+The visiting leader may also make a speech to a joint session of the country's parliament.